 Kildare full-forward Muiris Curtin battles for possession against Antrim, Photo by Sean Brilly

-It was a slow start to proceedings before business picked up around the 10 minute mark and challenges began to fly in and scores started to flow.
+It was a slow start to proceedings before business picked up around the 10 minute mark and challenges began to fly in and scores really started to flow.

-Kildare’s three point lead earned in that phase of the game would remain until half-time, The Lilies went in at the break leading 0-14 to 0-11.
-Perhaps the best aspect of Kildare’s first half was their defensive output all over the field, snuffing out danger at the back and turning turnovers into points at the top end of the field.
+Two Sean Elliott scores and a point from each of the Kildare wing-back's meant The Lilies went in at the break leading 0-14 to 0-11.
+Perhaps the best aspect of Kildare’s first half was their defensive output all over the field, snuffing out danger at the back and turning turnovers into points at the top end.

 Three excellent goals added style points to an exceptional performance as Kildare got their first Division 1B win on the board with a 3-21 to 0-20 victory over Antrim.